 His current activities include informing legislative, regulatory and program policy to improve health equity; increasing health insurance coverage; reducing the uninsured; narrowing health disparities; developing, implementing and evaluating interprofessional serving / learning sites; and working to assure a well-trained and distributed health workforce to meet the health needs of all Arizonans.

 Dr. Derksen is Principal Investigator (PI) of programs housed in the Center for Rural Health including the State Office of Rural Health (SORH), state and federally designated and funded (Health Resources and Services Administration (HRSA) federal), the Rural Hospital Flexibility Program (Flex, HRSA), and the Arizona Department of Health Services ADHS–AzCRH Intergovernmental Services Agreements (ISAs) via federal subawards: CDC COVID Disparities and the Overdose Data to Action (OD2A) initiatives and the First Responders agreement with the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Dr. Derksen completed a Robert Wood Johnson Health Policy Fellowship in 2008 with U.S. Senator Jeff Bingaman.
-He researched and drafted federal legislative provisions to improve the nation’s supply and distribution of the health workforce that were included in Title V of the “Patient Protection and Affordable Health Care Act.”
+He researched and drafted provisions to improve the supply of the nation’s health workforce later included in Title V of the Affordable Care Act (ACA).